-The Committee reviewed executive compensation during 1994 and concluded that the stockholders' interests were well served by the executive compensation program.
+The Committee reviewed executive compensation during 1995 and concluded that the stockholders' interests were well served by the executive compensation program.
 The Committee will continue to monitor and evaluate its executive compensation program and make any adjustments determined to be appropriate.
-The Internal Revenue Service has to date only issued partial regulations implementing the new deduction limitations for executive compensation.
-The Committee intends, subject to the limited guidance of the regulations, to preserve the deductibility of executive compensation.
+The Committee has and intends to preserve the deductibility of executive compensation paid by the Company in accordance with the provisions of Section 162(m) of the Internal Revenue Code of 1986, as amended.